firavoyage/blogging/readme.md

   - and that has made all the difference
 - again, you can't connect the dots looking forward; you can only connect them looking backwards
   - so you have to trust that the dots will somehow connect in your future
-- if i make, like, three good decisions a day, that's enough
-  - and they should be as high quality as i can make them
-  - warren buffett says he's good if he makes three good decisions a year
-- if it looks like a duck
-  - swims like a duck
-  - and quacks like a duck
-  - then it probably is a duck
 - many years later as he faced the firing squad
   - colonel aureliano buendía was to remember that distant afternoon
   - when his father took him to discover ice